On the regularity issues of a class of drift-diffusion equations with nonlocal diffusion: Introduction

 For the proof of Theorem \ref{thmevRe}, we first prove the global existence of a vanishing viscosity solution satisfying the $L^2$-energy estimate, then by using De Giorgi's method we show the crucial $L^\infty_x$-improvement for all $t\geq t_0$ with any $t_0>0$, and then Proposition \ref{prop-evRe} ensures the eventual H\"older regularity of this weak solution for every $t\geq t_0+t_1$ with some $t_1>0$, which in combination with the regularity criterion Lemma \ref{lem-RC} further leads to the desired eventual regularity result.

-For Theorem \ref{thm-evRe-gl}, we prove the expected global result by combining the local well-posedness result in Theorem \ref{thm-loc} and the eventual regularity result in Proposition \ref{prop-evRe}, especially using the key point that the eventual regularity time $t_1$ is well estimated.
-Note that in the considered case it suffices to justify the criterion \EQ{Targ4} for small $\xi$ and $\xi_0(t)$, so that we can treat the more general diffusion operator $\LL$ than in Proposition \ref{prop-evRe}.
+For Theorem \ref{thm:glb2}, we observe that under the condition \eqref{mcd1}, the eventual regularity time $t_1$ can be arbitrarily small, and thus by applying Proposition \ref{prop-evRe} and by appropriately choosing the coefficients in the MOC $\omega(\xi,\xi_0)$ and $\xi_0=\xi_0(t)$, we can show the desired global regularity result.
+Notice that in the considered cases it suffices to justify the criterion \eqref{Targ4} for small $\xi$ and $\xi_0(t)$, so that we can treat the more general diffusion operator $\LL$ than that in Proposition \ref{prop-evRe}.

-For Theorem \ref{thm:glb2}, by applying Proposition \ref{prop-evRe} and Theorem \ref{thm-evRe-gl}, we see that under the condition \eqref{mcd1}, the eventual regularity time $t_1$ can be arbitrarily small, and thus by appropriately choosing the coefficients in the MOC $\omega(\xi,\xi_0)$ and $\xi_0=\xi_0(t)$, we can show the desired global regularity result.